176 (Venlafaxine 37.5 mg)

-Venlafaxine is used in the treatment of major depressive disorder; hot flashes; anxiety; bipolar disorder; depression (and more), and belongs to the drug class serotonin-norepinephrine reuptake inhibitors.
+Venlafaxine is used in the treatment of hot flashes; major depressive disorder; depression; anxiety and stress; anxiety (and more), and belongs to the drug class serotonin-norepinephrine reuptake inhibitors.
 Risk cannot be ruled out during pregnancy.
 Venlafaxine 37.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 37.5 mg